K1ngK3ys/K1ngK3ys/README.md

-IT & Managed Hosting - DevOps
+IT & Managed Hosting - DevOps&Systemadministration
 -- Cybersecurity and media informatics student @HSD Germany --

 I work at a company in the IT field and gained one year of experience.
 I know how to set up Networks and Servers/VMs, furthermore I also know how to Host applications via Docker, nginx and containers.
 Decent experience on writing YAML files.